 A spirit of optimism reigned in the newly reunited Germany in 1991.
 The country’s parliament, the Bundestag, decided to relocate to the capital city of Berlin.
 The Scorpions’ ballad of transformation, Wind of Change, was number one in the charts for weeks on end.
 And in a basement on Wilhelm-Külz-Strasse in the East German city of Halle, Hans-Joachim Münch and Santer zur Horst-Meyer started to tinker with ultrasound devices which could be used to minimise the impact when examining bodies or scanning materials.

 The two physicists had already worked at an ultrasound firm in Halle during the era of East Germany’s GDR regime.
 The city on the River Saale was a hotbed for this technology.
-“Back then, we built the first sonography device in the Eastern Bloc,” Hans-Joachim Münch recalls.
-Then, in 1991, he and Santer zur Horst-Meyer took the leap into starting their own business.
+“Back then, we were involved in building the first sonography device in the Eastern Bloc,” Hans-Joachim Münch recalls.
+Then, in 1991, he and Santer zur Horst-Meyer took the leap into starting their own business, creating SONOTEC GmbH.
 They would still devote their full attention to ultrasound scanning devices.
 They asked themselves: “Where can the technology be useful?
 What will draw customers?”
 A device for doctors to examine sinuses, a device for tradesmen to measure wall thicknesses – the inventions struck a chord with the customer base, and the company grew and started to tap into new lines of business.
-Detecting wear marks on aeroplane wings, finding leaks in pipes, checking weld seams, keeping tabs on partial electrical discharges.
+Detecting wear marks on aeroplane wings, finding leaks in pipelines, checking weld seams, keeping tabs on partial electrical discharges.
 Many things are possible with ultrasound.

 The concept has proven successful.
-A quarter of the innovations are protected by patent, and Sonotec has won business awards such as the East German Savings Bank Association’s Entrepreneurship Prize in 2012 and the Hugo Junkers Award from the state of Saxony-Anhalt’s Ministry of Economy, Science and Digitalisation in 2017.
+A quarter of the innovations are protected by patent, and SONOTEC has won several awards such as the East German Savings Bank Association’s Entrepreneurship Prize in 2012, the Hugo Junkers Award from the state of Saxony-Anhalt’s Ministry of Economy, Science and Digitalisation in 2017 and the Environment Award of the state’s “Umweltallianz” in 2018 .
 But great success demands great effort – before money can be earned from the high-tech inventions, time, funds and resources need to be invested into development.
-Bridging loans from the Saalesparkasse (the local savings bank) and KfW’s Entrepreneur Loan Plus meet the R&D financing needs.
-“We are delighted to support innovative SMEs like Sonotec GmbH, showing them a wide range of options for financing so that they can head into the future with the wind at their backs and proceed to grow,” says Ina Melzer, a corporate account manager at the Saalesparkasse.
-“As a financial partner of Sonotec GmbH, we can look back on a working relationship that has lasted for many years in a spirit of trust,” she adds.
+In the past, bridging loans from the Saalesparkasse (the local savings bank) and KfW’s Entrepreneur Loan Plus met the R&D financing needs.
+“We are delighted and proud to having supported SONOTEC GmbH for many years now as its regular bank,” says Marco Unger, corporate account manager at Saalesparkasse.
+“We can look back on a trustful working relationship ever since the company’s foundation.
+Together we ensured company succession, and we are happy to be involved in writing the success story of SONOTEC GmbH in the future, too.”

 Read more under the gallery.